Who we are

 Where GISF is using your personal information on the basis of your consent:

-- You have the right to be told how your personal information will be used
+- You have a right to request that we delete your personal information.

 Simply contact email@example.com and we will amend your contact preferences accordingly.